How to Use PR to Grow Sales

 This tells us that people are more willing to choose a brand if it creates a positive corporate identity.
 It’s a fantastic chance to increase sales while also contributing to something positive in the world.
 In the past, some of the most viral and impactful PR campaigns were built on acts of goodness that truly resonated with their audiences.

 People tend to avoid businesses that aren’t trustworthy.
-If a brand has no social media presence or doesn’t engage with their audience, then you can’t really tell if it’s a credible business.
+If a brand has no social media presence or doesn’t engage with its audience, then you can’t really tell if it’s a credible business.
 However, frequently engaging with your audience, answering questions, and engaging in conversation to showcase your expertise uplifts your brand and makes you an authority.
 This is the power of public relations in action.

 Now is the time for CEOs to focus on building their personal reputation and digital footprint.
-In an era of unpredictability, when consumers are turning to authentic and inspiring companies they can trust, a strong personal brand for the CEO is crucial.
-When you become an authority figure everything in business becomes easier: sales, investor relationships, getting speaking engagements, and landing meetings with your “wish list.”
+In an era of unpredictability, when consumers turn to authentic and inspiring companies they can trust, a strong personal brand for the CEO is crucial.
+When you become an authority figure, everything in business becomes easier: sales, investor relationships, getting speaking engagements, and landing meetings with your “wish list.”
 Most companies fail to leverage one of their most compelling and distinguishable points — the CEO’s personal brand.
 And as the image below suggests, prospects are more likely to engage with a CEO on social media than they are with a brand page.
 A good content marketing strategy with leadership pieces will attract brand recognition faster than any other marketing activity.

 Image Source: Wikipedia Commons (CC0)